NEW YORK – Maybe a "For Sale" sign should be erected outside Dodger Stadium.

 Given the future broadcasting rights at stake and their ownership of regional sports networks in southern California, News Corp. and Time Warner Inc. have been considered possible bidders, as could The Walt Disney Co.
 But News Corp. is out, an executive said.

-"Contrary to questions I got today, we're not buying the Dodgers," News Corp. chief operating officer Chase Carey told analysts on a conference call Wednesday.
+"Contrary to questions I got today, we're not buying the Dodgers," News Corp. chief operating officer Chase Carey told analysts on a conference call Wednesday afternoon.
 "Sports rights are probably becoming more complicated.
 I think it's just a reality of the marketplace. ...
 Outside Southern California, we've got pretty long-term agreements in place.
 I feel we'll be able to navigate Southern California reasonably well."

 Real estate companies may join in, given the land the Dodgers own in Chavez Ravine that potentially could be developed.
 Massive amounts of bank financing will have to be arranged.